Secure Check Fail Bootloader: How to Fix Safely

 Do not disconnect the device during flashing.

-Should You Use CSC or HOME_CSC?
+Should you use CSC or HOME_CSC?

-Common Odin Errors Explained
+Common Odin errors explained

 ErrorMeaningSolutionFAIL (Auth)Invalid firmwareDownload correct firmwareFAIL (SHA256)Corrupted packageRe-download firmwareFAIL (Hidden.img)Partition mismatchUse correct region buildComplete(Write) FailedUSB issueChange cable/portSetup Connection StuckDriver issueReinstall drivers